shamowfski/Homebrew-Guide/hacking/caffeine/safetyprecautions.rst

 Safety Precautions (Caffeine)
 ================================

 You are now able to run Hekate on your Nintendo Switch to launch the Atmosphere custom firmware.
-These next steps will make sure your being as careful as possible in regards to keeping your Switch from bricking and getting banned.
+These next steps will make sure you're being as careful as possible in regards to keeping your Switch from bricking and getting banned.

 .. note::
    If something goes wrong or you need help, check `troubleshooting </troubleshooting.html>`_.